batfish/pybatfish/docs/source/quickstart.rst

 Getting started
 ===============

 To get started with ``Pybatfish``, you will need a network snapshot.
-An example snapshot is packaged with ``Batfish`` at ``<batfish_repository_root>/networks/example`` (`here <https://github.com/batfish/batfish/tree/master/networks/example>`_) and can be used to step through the example below.
+An example snapshot is packaged with ``Pybatfish`` at ``jupyter_notebooks/networks/example`` (`here <https://github.com/batfish/pybatfish/tree/master/jupyter_notebooks/networks/example>`_) and can be used to step through the example below.
 Alternatively, you can package a snapshot of your own network as described `here <https://github.com/batfish/batfish/wiki/Packaging-snapshots-for-analysis>`_.

-The following instructions show how to upload and query a network snapshot using `Pybatfish` in an interactive python shell like ``IPython``.
+The following instructions show how to upload and query a network snapshot using ``Pybatfish`` in an interactive python shell like ``IPython``.
 In these instructions, it is assumed that ``Batfish`` is running on the same machine as the ``Pybatfish`` client and the example snasphot included in ``Batfish`` is being analyzed.

 1. Import ``Pybatfish``: